Workers Comp

 We prevent this for our clients by having billing plans that provide monthly reporting of payroll so your Workers Compensation insurance cost tracks along with your payroll and prevents significant discrepancies when the policy is audited.

-This billing method works both ways – If you have fixed installments, then in many cases you can be overpaying or underpaying your Workers Compensation insurance policy.
+This billing method works both ways – if you have fixed installments, then in many cases you can be overpaying or underpaying your Workers Compensation insurance policy.
 Monthly reporting eliminates that.
-Here is an example.
+Here is an example:

 Chamberlin & Reinheimer understands that the prevention of Home Care employee injuries is an important part of controlling your Workers Compensation cost.